 Fog computing: many benefits but not always the best solution

-In the meantime we’ll leave the last word, how else could we, to someone from Cisco who blogged at the occasion of the launch of the Fog Consortium and gave some examples of the possibilities of fog computing, going back to the roots and the first version of this overview.
+We’ll leave the last word, how else could we, to someone from Cisco who blogged at the occasion of the launch of the Fog Consortium and gave some examples of the possibilities of fog computing, going back to the roots and the first version of this overview.

 Moreover, in an often cited White Paper from, yes, Cisco, entitled “Fog Computing and the Internet of Things: Extend the Cloud to Where the Things Are” the authors offer an overview of when to consider fog computing as you can read in the paper (PDF opens) (e.g. when data is collected at the extreme edge such as in ships, roadways or, closer, factory floors; when there is high data generation across a large geopgraphic area and of course when analyzing this data and acting upon it needs to happen really fast).